rongcheng-wu/Abnormal-detection-in-Photovoltaic-Electroluminescence-Images/README.md

 # PV-UNet for Solar Cell EL Image Reconstruction

 This repository contains training code for a reconstruction model (`Rec_model`) applied to solar cell electroluminescence (EL) images.
+The code accompanies the paper **“Unsupervised and Few-Shot Segmentation in Photovoltaic Electroluminescence Images for Defects Detection via a Novel Enhanced Iterative Autoencoder with Simple Implementation.”** The implementation is still being organized and refined, so expect incremental updates.
 The model is trained on masked input patches and supervised by the original clean images.

+> 这是论文《Unsupervised and Few-Shot Segmentation in Photovoltaic Electroluminescence Images for Defects Detection via a Novel Enhanced Iterative Autoencoder with Simple Implementation》的官方代码仓库，当前仍在陆续整理和完善中。

 ## Features